-Few filmmakers are as delicate observers of family units - and especially of children - as Kore-eda Hirokazu, and Shoplifters radiates with the same joyous naturalism and sad wisdom of his best work.
+Few filmmakers are as delicate observers of family units - and especially of children - as Kore-eda Hirokazu, and Shoplifters radiates with the same iovous naturalism and sad wisdom of his best work.
 The eponymous shoplifters are the Shibatas, a low-income family of five struggling away in a tiny corner of Tokyo.
 Scrimping and saving, as well as stealing whenever necessary, this overcrowded household one day opens their door to an abused child wandering the neighbourhood.
 Wary of exposing their own living situation, they ignore the authorities and secretly adopt the little girl - to everyone's greater happiness, but also peril.

 The permissible definition of what makes a family is constantly under suspicion, even as we witness the Shibata's closeness.
-Their ethical predicament will ultimately be laid bare in ways that resound long after this passionately humane film reaches its final frame between." - David Ehrlich,
+Their ethical predicament will ultimately be laid bare in ways that resound long after this passionately humane film reaches its final frame.

 A triumph of subtlety over spectacle, Shoplifters was awarded this year's Palme d'Or at a festival usually overrun by the most controversial or brazenly political films.
-In fact, as socially conscious as recent Cannes-winner I, Daniel Blake, the potency of Kore-eda's
+In fact, as socially conscious as recent Cannes-winner I, Daniel Blake, the potency of Kore-eda's latest caught everyone off guard - a testament to his masterfully understated approach to human life, and to the power of calm, compassionate voices in a world where we can barely hear one outrage over another for all the screaming. - Tim Wong